sketchpunk/FunWithWebGL2/lesson_023/README.md

-# Fun with WebGL 2.0 - 022.1 - Float:Vec3 NEQ Vec3:Float
+# Fun with WebGL 2.0 - 023 - Viva La Fungi

 **Description**:
-A follow up to the previous lesson about Uniform Buffer Objects.
-There is a exception to the rule that I was not aware of and this video is about that including code changes and how to test the new code.
+After 22 lesson, our code base is a mess.
+So i spent some time and refactored everything that has been done into a properly structure api framework that we can use and develop further as we continue this series.
+So this video is just an overview of the changes and restructing of all the code.
+In the end I decided to give this new engine the name Fungi.

 ### Links
 * [Lesson on Youtube](https://youtu.be/bdIZ2ZloXEA)